 One hundred years ago, at least 50 million people died as a result of the influenza pandemic.
 Today flu remains a threat as an acute viral infection that can spread rapidly among people who are in close contact with each other – especially during winter months.

-Times have moved on, but since the 1960s the flu vaccine has become an integral part of helping to prevent the spread of the infection, by vaccinating those most at risk of contracting the infection, or more likely to pass it on to others.
+Times have moved on, but since the 1960s the flu vaccine has become an integral part of helping to prevent the spread of the infection, by vaccinating those most at risk of contracting it, or more likely to pass it on to others.

-It’s an issue that concerns Lesley Pallett, who’s an RCN safety rep. She wants to encourage all nursing staff to have the vaccination and at Congress she asked delegates to consider why more nursing staff aren’t being vaccinated.
+It’s an issue that concerns Lesley Pallett, who’s an RCN safety rep. She wants to encourage all nursing staff to have the vaccination and at Congress earlier this year she asked delegates to consider why more nursing staff aren’t being vaccinated.

 "We need to know how to get the right messages out in the right way to our members, at the right time, to empower them to have the vaccination and for members to be able to get the appropriate message out to those around them."

 During the Congress debate Jason Warriner, Chair of the RCN Public Health Forum, said nursing staff need to protect their patients and families.